Can I Get Charity Care Benefits To Pay For My Hospital Bill?

 DSHS documents, including medical coupons and/or approval for cash benefits

-You must provide these documents in the time period stated in the hospital's letter.
-If you need help or more time with the application because of a language barrier or disability, or any other hardship, call the hospital and ask for more time or help.
-If you provide all the info requested and the hospital needs more, they must ask you in writing for more documentation.
+You must provide these documents in the time period stated in the hospital’s letter.
+If you need help or more time with the application because of a language barrier, disability, or any other hardship, call the hospital.
+Ask for more time or help.
+If you provide all the information requested and the hospital needs more, they must ask you in writing for more documentation.
 If you do not provide all documentation by the deadline, the hospital may deny your application.

 Once the hospital has gotten from you the documentation it asked for, it must make a final determination of your eligibility within 14 days.

-If the hospital approves your Charity Care application, it must send you a letter explaining how much of the bill has been covered and how much, if any, you still owe.
+If the hospital approves your Charity Care application, it must send you a letter explaining how much of the bill is covered and how much, if any, you still owe.

-If the hospital denies your Charity Care application, it must send you a letter of denial, and tell you how you can file an appeal.
-The letter must state the reason you were denied Charity Care.
-It also must state that you only have 30 days to appeal the denial.
+If the hospital denies your Charity Care application, it must send you a letter of denial.
+It says how you can appeal the denial.
+It must say why they denied you Charity Care.
+It also must state that you only have 30 days to appeal.